John Getz: Career

 Getz also appeared in The Fly (1986) and The Fly II (1989) as Stathis Borans, a science magazine editor who pays a heavy price for his curiosity.
 Also in 1989, he played a Marine Corps Major in Born on the Fourth of July.
 In 1991, Getz appeared as the unpleasant boyfriend of professional women in Don't Tell Mom the Babysitter's Dead and Curly Sue.
-In 1990, Getz appeared as a crime boss in the Charlie Sheen and Emilio Estevez spoof Men At Work.
+In 1990, Getz appeared as a crime boss in the Charlie Sheen and Emilio Estevez spoof Men at Work.
 In 1994, he appeared in the film Playmaker, starring Colin Firth and Jennifer Rubin.

 In 2007, he had a role in David Fincher's film Zodiac.
 Also in 2007, he appeared in Bill Guttentag and Dan Sturman's documentary film Nanking as George Ashmore Fitch, head of the local YMCA and administrative director of the International Committee for the Nanking Safety Zone.
 Getz also had a role in Fincher's film The Social Network (2010), about the founding of Facebook.
 He appeared in the suspense thriller Elevator as a Wall Street executive trapped in an elevator with a group of strangers, one of whom has a bomb.
 Written and produced by Marc Rosenberg and directed by Stig Svendsen, Elevator was released in July 2012.
 He appeared in Trumbo (2015) as director Sam Wood.

 Through the decades, Getz has guest-starred in many television series, including Barney Miller (in the 1977 episode "Atomic Bomb") and Three's Company (1980), where he played Lee Tripper, brother of Jack Tripper.
-He has guest-starred in How I Met Your Mother, Prison Break, The King of Queens and Private Practice, and had recurring roles in Homeland (from 2014–2017), Timeless (2016–2018) and Bosch (2017–2018).
+He has guest-starred in How I Met Your Mother, Prison Break, The King of Queens and Private Practice, and had recurring roles in Homeland (2014–2017), Timeless (2016–2018), Bosch (2017–2018), and the Netflix series A Man on the Inside (2024).